Inflect logo

 Network & Connectivity Ecosystem

-There are no direct public cloud on-ramps within Lehigh Valley, as of September 2025.
-Access to hyperscale cloud providers like AWS, Google Cloud (GCP), and Microsoft Azure is achieved through private network connections to primary interconnection hubs in Philadelphia and Northern New Jersey.
+Direct Cloud On-Ramps: There are no direct public cloud on-ramps within Lehigh Valley, as of September 2025.
+Businesses connect to cloud providers like AWS, Google Cloud (GCP), and Microsoft Azure via dedicated private network extensions or wavelength services to nearby hubs in Philadelphia and the New York/New Jersey metro area.

 Power Analysis